Interest Rate Hike Looms on the Horizon

 What this Means for Real Estate

 Interest rates have been so incredibly low the past decade many don’t even remember what it’s like to pay typical rates in the 6-8% range.
-Unfortunately, for a housing market that is still not fully recovered from the recession, a return to those “normal” rates could cause some major problems amongst both home buyers and those looking to sell their homes.
+Unfortunately, for a housing market that is still not fully recovered from the recession, a return to those “normal” rates could cause some major problems among both home buyers and those looking to sell their homes.

 Higher interest rates on mortgage loans decreases purchasing power for those looking to buy a new home.
 This obviously goes hand in hand with increasing the difficult of selling a house, as those looking to buy a new home will be more likely to sit on their hands instead of taking action.